jhvanderschee/usecuewebsitenl/_posts/2019-07-10-how-netlify-became-irrelevant.md

 Launching a product is a good thing... except when it is not, like it is the case with the new analytics product from Netlify.

-Their new product launch makes it easier to compare Netlify to their biggest competitor: CloudCannon.
+First of all, the new product launch of Netlify makes it easier to compare them to their biggest competitor: CloudCannon.
 Netlify and CloudCannon both offer static website hosting on a CDN with analytics (through log analysis).
 Both will process your forms with optional captcha and both offer a CMS for your static website.
 The main difference is their pricing.

 Netlify